 Most if not all of the people who came out to the opera house on George Street on a clear but cold mid-winter evening would not have known quite what to expect.

-According to reports, “a good audience” turned out, which indicates that the Bradburn was not quite “packed to the doors” (a common description of the times).
+According to reports, “a good audience” turned out, which indicates that the Bradburn was not quite “packed to the doors” (a common epithet of the times).
 The attendees had perhaps seen the newspaper advertisement, “Realistic motion pictures . . .
 Six Days Only.”
 They had paid their twenty-five cents and settled into their seats with considerable curiosity.
 They were there to witness with their own eyes something that had never before been seen in town.

 The pictures, about the size of a postage stamp, are on a long, narrow continuous film, nearly a hundred feet in length, and an inch in width, and reproduced by being passed very rapidly before a powerful electric lamp, and magnified to life size.